 With form conversion tracking enabled, you can see data related to your forms in the Forms Report.
-You can access the report by going to ExactMetrics » Reports » Forms.
+To view the report, go to ExactMetrics » Reports » Forms.

-This report will show you the impressions, conversions, and conversion rate for each form on your site.
+This report will show the impressions, conversions, and conversion rate for each form on your site.

 Tracking Form Conversion Source in Google Analytics

 Knowing how your forms are performing is great information to have, but it’s just the first step.
-If you want to find out exactly where your leads come from you’ll have to visit your Google Analytics account.
+If you want to find out exactly where your leads come from, you’ll have to visit Google Analytics.